 By Tyranni Rineer, Certified Self Storage Manager

 So, it’s getting to the point where you are ready to clear out your storage unit and vacate.
 In opening your unit, you realize there are a bunch of items that you no longer want or have any need to keep.
 What can you do these items?
-Let’s go over some great options to get rid of your unwanted property
+Let’s go over some great options on getting rid of unwanted property.

 First thing to remember is that per your rental agreement you are required to remove everything from the storage unit when you move out.
 Nothing is to be left behind.
 This is because your property manager is not legally permitted to remove any tenant items from a unit at any time.
 Because of this, if you leave any items behind the storage unit continues to legally be yours because you are still occupying the unit.
 To avoid that situation when you are ready to vacation, we have some great options on what you can do with those unwanted items so you can leave your storage unit empty upon move out.